miinx/dotfiles/Readme.md

 ## What is this?

-Config files to set up a MacOS machine.
+Config files to set up a MacOS machine as I like it.

 ## To setup a new Mac